Mount Fairweather

-Mount Fairweather (Note: Officially gazetted as Fairweather Mountain in Canada, also designated as Boundary Peak 164 or US/Canada Boundary Point #164.) (or Tsalxaan in the Tlingit language) is a mountain located 20 km east of the Pacific Ocean on the Canada–United States border.
+Mount Fairweather (Note: Officially gazetted as Fairweather Mountain in Canada, also designated as Boundary Peak 164 or US/Canada Boundary Point #164.) is a mountain located 20 km east of the Pacific Ocean on the Canada–United States border.
 With an elevation of 4653 m, it is the tallest mountain in British Columbia and the seventh-tallest mountain in both Alaska and the United States.

 Fairweather is part of the Saint Elias Mountains and mostly lies within Glacier Bay National Park and Preserve, though the summit borders Tatshenshini-Alsek Provincial Park.
 After a failed attempt in 1926, Fairweather was first climbed in 1931 by Allen Carpé and Terris Moore.

 Naming

-It is said this mountain and Yaas'éit'aa Shaa (Mt.
-St. Elias) were originally next to each other but had an argument and separated.
-Their children, the mountains in between the two peaks, are called Tsalxaan Yatx'i (Children of Tsalxaan.)

-The colonial name for the mountain came from Captain James Cook, on May 3, 1778 apparently for the unusually good weather encountered at the time.
+The name for the mountain came from Captain James Cook, on May 3, 1778 apparently for the unusually good weather encountered at the time.

 The mountain has also gained several names from different languages: